Planet of Adventure: Plot

 A human ship is sent to investigate a distress signal sent 212 years ago from the previously unknown planet.
 The mother ship is destroyed and nearly all of the crew killed in a surprise missile attack (in some editions the mother ship and its crew do not appear).
 Only two scouts survive, crash-landing on Tschai in their damaged scout-boat.
 After his companion is killed by human nomads early on, Adam Reith is left stranded alone on an unknown world.
 The four books describe the attempts of a man of singularly strong will and resource to return to Earth: in the first book to recover his damaged spacecraft, in the second to steal one, in the third to build one, and in the fourth to escape the Pnume, by whom he is kidnapped before he can depart Tschai.
 In the process, he overcomes the obstacles of dealing with four different alien races and various human groups, often profoundly disrupting the societies, human and alien, with which he is forced to deal.
 The vast teeming planet, with its clashing civilizations and wildly varying cultures, affects Reith to the point that he realizes that if he succeeds in returning to Earth, his life will seem dull and colourless in comparison.

-Reith acquires two faithful human companions in the course of his travels: Traz Onmale, the dour, proud boy-chieftain of a nomad tribe obsessed with emblems, and Ankhe at Afram Anacho, a renegade Dirdirman who is loquacious, fastidious and flamboyant.
-(Vance has said that the novels were commissioned as a juvenile series, which was why he included Traz; but the action is no less 'adult' than in his other works.)
+Reith acquires two faithful companions in the course of his travels: Traz Onmale, the dour, proud boy-chieftain of a nomad tribe obsessed with emblems, and Ankhe at Afram Anacho, a renegade Dirdirman who is loquacious, fastidious and flamboyant.
 Anacho and Traz play lesser roles in the fourth book, which chronicles Reith's adventures in the underground world of the Pnume, and subsequently on the surface with the rescued Pnumekin woman Zap 210.
 Romantic interest is provided both by Zap 210 and by the aristocratic Flower of Cath, who features in the first two novels.
 The third novel also introduces a human villain in the fat and avaricious contractor Aila Woudiver.

 Tschai, like Earth, is a world of several discrete continents.
 The action covers most of the planet, and the second and fourth books describe lengthy sea voyages taken by Reith and his companions.
 Vance described blue-water sailing as one of his favorite recreations.